Web Applications

 {% endif %}

-With this configuration complete, when there is a value associated with the ID field of Google Tag Manager, the scripts will be automatically injected.
-This will allow you to create events in Google Tag Manager to record the actions of your users.
+With this configuration complete, when there is a value associated with the Google Tag Manager ID field, the scripts will be automatically injected.
+This will allow you to create events in Google Tag Manager to record your users' actions.

-• Favicon: Image that appears on the side of the address bar.
+- Favicon: Image that appears next to the address bar.

-• Apple icon: Image that you see on mobile devices when using the site as an application.
+- Apple icon: Image displayed on iOS mobile devices when marking the application as a favorite.

-• Delete: Permanently deletes a site and all its elements.
+- Delete: Permanently delete a site and all its elements.

 Danger

-Erasing is irreversible, you must be completely sure when executing this action.
+Deletion is irreversible, so you must be completely sure when executing this action.

 When you press the delete button, the system will ask you to enter the textual name of the site you want to delete to confirm the action.
-Once confirmed, you won't be able to access the site or its elements again.
+Once confirmed, you will not be able to access the site or its elements again.

 Visualization